 Here’s how the recipe comes together:

-- To a large skillet, add the chicken and red peppers, olive and sesame oil, and sauté for about 5 minutes, or until the chicken is cooked through.
+- To a large skillet, add the chicken pieces and red peppers, olive and sesame oil, and sauté for about 5 minutes, or until the chicken is cooked through.

 - While that’s going, to a separate stockpot, add the kung pao sauce ingredients, whisk together, and allow the mixture to boil and thicken for a couple minutes.